 Other qualifications directly relevant to courses taught

-Dr. Moldavanova is also a member of the Advisory Board for the School of Languages, Literatures, and Cultures (University of Kansas, Lawrence, KS).
+Member of the Advisory Board (2014 - 2020), School of Languages, Literatures, and Cultures (University of Kansas, Lawrence, KS).

 Co-founder, Sustainability Scholars Forum (interdisciplinary research group at Wayne State University that promotes humanistic approach to sustainability studies.

 Co-Founder, Interdisciplinary Research Group Arts Connect: Forging Links and Bridging Divides through the Transformative Power of Arts and Humanities Research.
 Wayne State University.